Aspirus Wausau Residency Curriculum

 The Aspirus Wausau Family Medicine Residency Program cares about the health and wellness of our residents.
 Highlights include:

-• Retreats twice a year where residents plan their own activities, family members are invited, and everyone is given time away from call, clinic, and rotation.
+• Resident retreats twice a year with the activities planned by the chiefs.
+Family members are invited and everyone is given time away from clinic and rotation.
 Recent retreats have included Wausau Woodchucks baseball game, whitewater rafting, escape room, paintball, and a waterpark in Wisconsin Dells.

 • Individual wellness half days are scheduled twice a year where residents may use this time as they choose: getting an oil change, doing laundry, going for a hike, or just plain relaxing.